The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Second minimal configuration and proof of Theorem ( )

 \begin{proof} For all $i\in \{1,\ldots, m+1\}$, denote by $L_i$ the line joining $P_i$ and $P_{m+1+i}$.
 If $C$ is irreducible, then it does not contain any line and the curve $C':=\cup_{i=1}^{m+1} L_i$ is a solution of the problem.
 If $C$ is reducible, then, since no $m+2$ of the $P_i$'s are collinear, $C$ is a union of $2$ lines $D_1$ and $D_2$ and each of these lines contains exactly $m+1$ of the $P_i$'s.
 After a suitable reordering of the indexes, we have $P_1, \ldots , P_{m+1} \in D_1$ and $P_{m+2}, \ldots , P_{2m+2} \in D_2$.
 Then, the curve $C':=\cup_{i=1}^{m+1} L_i$ is a solution to the problem. \end{proof}

-From Proposition \ref{intersec} applied to $r=2$ and Lemma \ref{conic}, any set of $2m+2$ points on a plane conic is $m$--linked.
-The purpose of the following proposition is to prove that it is actually \textit{minimally} $m$--linked provided no $m+2$ of them are collinear.
+From Theorem \ref{intersec} applied to $a=2$ and Lemma \ref{conic}, any set of $2m+2$ points on a plane conic such that no $m+2$ are collinear is minimally $m$--linked.
+The purpose of the present section is to prove that there is no other minimally $m$--linked configuration of cardinality $\leq 2m+2$.

+\begin{rem} It is proved in \cite[Proposition 1]{EGH} that $m+2$ collinear points and $2m+2$ points lying on a conic are the smallest minimally $m$--linked configurations in $\P^2$.
+However it is not clear that the result holds when the ambient dimension is higher. \end{rem}

 \begin{prop} A configuration of $s \leq 2m+1$ distinct points $P_1, \ldots , P_s \in \P^r$ such that no $m+2$ of them are collinear is $m$--general. \end{prop}